Wednesday, August 18, 2010

 There's a hilarious scene where they decide to build the perfect woman, by finding models who are famous for their best features..

 Next, she played uncredited bit parts in Paramount films for the next two years.

 In 1936, she signed a contract with Warner Bros. and soon became a top sex symbol, nick named "The Oomph Girl,".

-By the 1950s, she was having a hard time finding work.
-She went on to perform in the television soap opera, Another World during the mid-1960's.
+By the 1950's, she went on to perform in the television soap opera, Another World during the mid-1960's.